bfgasparin/feng-huang-site/readme.md

 [Gulp][4] + [Elixir][5] is used to make Frontend automated tasks for automation workflow.

 @todo tell about browserify
-@todo refactory frontend to follow [Vuex] Architecture (https://github.com/vuejs/vuex)
+@todo study if there is necessity to refactory frontend to follow [Vuex] Architecture (https://github.com/vuejs/vuex)

 ## Internationalization